CodeXCourses/level-2-course-content/week-2/day-5-assignment.md

    - Add the following sections to your HTML document:
      - Header with a navigation bar containing links
      - Hero section with a main heading and a paragraph
-   - **Verification**: Take a screenshot of your HTML file content showing the header and hero sections.

 2. **ACP the Changes**:

    - Add, commit, and push the changes to your GitHub repository:

      ```bash
      git add .
      git commit -m "Add header and hero section"
      git push origin main
      ```
-   - **Verification**: Take a screenshot of your terminal showing the ACP commands.

 ### Part 2: Content, CTA, and Footer Sections